Adventure Gaming: History and profile

 Tim Kask departed from TSR after finishing his run with The Dragon #36 (April 1980) to work on a magazine of his own, Adventure Gaming (1980–1982); according to Shannon Appelcline, "His new venture was more generalist than The Dragon, but otherwise looked a lot like Kask's first magazine with an emphasis on (generic) FRPs, Traveller, and wargaming.

 Adventure Gaming was launched in 1981.
 The founding and continuing editor of Adventure Gaming was Tim Kask, long of TSR and founding editor of The Dragon.
 Adventure Gaming was based in Norwood, Ohio.

 Adventure Gaming took an editorial stance squarely in the middle between the booming FRP (fantasy role-playing) segment of the industry, and the traditional board and miniatures gaming segments.
 The magazine closed in 1982 with total 13 issues.

 Reception

+Lewis Pulsipher reviewed Adventure Gaming for Pegasus magazine and stated that "I think the hobby really needs a magazine like this.
+But the editors of the Dragon decided that they couldn't do it in 90 pages a month; can AG do it in 40?
+At any rate, if you have broad gaming interest, buy No. 1 or No. 2, and let's hope that AG can build a circulation sufficient to survive."

 W. G. Armintrout reviewed Adventure Gaming in The Space Gamer No. 45.
 Armintrout commented that "As of now, Adventure Gaming is a colorless publication that hasn't gotten itself off the ground.
 The only reason for subscribing would be if you have a personal motive for helping an all-hobby magazine survey.
 I don't recommend it."